felttl/LocationSaver/README.md

 # pourquoi cette app - why this app ?

+- track your own position by phone or other divices without losing informations to third party
+- see where your child was if parent mode activated (send objects to your phone are coded in later versions) a kind of weird usage :
-- very usefull for police when crimes are
+- very usefull for police when a crimes has been commited, it's a "alibi"

 # utilisation des données - Data usage